ChampemeDylan/Le-Gourmand/readme.txt

 ##########################################################################
 #                             A demander                                 #
 ##########################################################################
-Quels équipements à mettre en avant ?
+Comment résumer partie tarifs ?

 ##########################################################################
 #                        CORRECTIONS A APPORTER                          #